NitishaB4042/Reliable-transport-protocol-over-raw-UDP/README.md

 TCP's core reliability guarantees, implemented from scratch on top of raw UDP, in Python.
-UDP gives you fast, unreliable, unordered, connectionless delivery — this project builds everything TCP adds on top of that: reliable delivery, ordering, pipelining, congestion control, and a real connection lifecycle.
+UDP gives you fast, unreliable, unordered, connectionless delivery -this project builds everything TCP adds on top of that: reliable delivery, ordering, pipelining, congestion control, and a real connection lifecycle.